Pseudo-range multilateration: Two-dimensional Cartesian algorithms

 For finding a user's location in a two dimensional (2-D) Cartesian geometry, one can adapt one of the many methods developed for 3-D geometry, most motivated by GPS—for example, Bancroft's or Krause's.
 Additionally, there are specialized TDOA algorithms for two-dimensions and stations at fixed locations — notable is Fang's method.

 A comparison of 2-D Cartesian algorithms for airport surface surveillance has been performed.
-However, as in the 3-D situation, it's likely the most utilized algorithms are based on Gauss–Newton NLLS.
+However, as in the 3-D situation, it is likely the most utilized algorithms are based on Gauss–Newton NLLS.

 Examples of 2-D Cartesian multilateration systems are those used at major airports in many nations to surveil aircraft on the surface or at very low altitudes.

 Two-dimensional spherical algorithms

-Razin developed a closed-form algorithm for a spherical earth.
-Williams and Last extended Razin's solution to an osculating sphere earth model.
+Razin developed a closed-form algorithm for a spherical Earth.
+Williams and Last extended Razin's solution to an osculating sphere Earth model.

-When necessitated by the combination of vehicle-station distance (e.g., hundreds of miles or more) and required solution accuracy, the ellipsoidal shape of the earth must be considered.
+When necessitated by the combination of vehicle-station distance (e.g., hundreds of miles or more) and required solution accuracy, the ellipsoidal shape of the Earth must be considered.
 This has been accomplished using the Gauss–Newton NLLS method in conjunction with ellipsoid algorithms by Andoyer, Vincenty and Sodano.

-Examples of 2-D 'spherical' multilateration navigation systems that accounted for the ellipsoidal shape of the earth are the Loran-C and Omega radionavigation systems, both of which were operated by groups of nations.
+Examples of 2-D 'spherical' multilateration navigation systems that accounted for the ellipsoidal shape of the Earth are the Loran-C and Omega radionavigation systems, both of which were operated by groups of nations.
 Their Russian counterparts, CHAYKA and Alpha (respectively), are understood to operate similarly.